MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 ---
-title: Create session policies in Cloud App Security
+title: Create session policies in Defender for Cloud Apps
-description: This article describes the procedure for setting up a Cloud App Security Conditional Access App Control session policy gain deep visibility into user session activities and block downloads using reverse proxy capabilities. ms.date: 01/05/2021 ms.topic: how-to
+description: This article describes the procedure for setting up a Defender for Cloud Apps Conditional Access App Control session policy gain deep visibility into user session activities and block downloads using reverse proxy capabilities. ms.date: 01/05/2021 ms.topic: how-to
 ---